Understanding the Different Types of Moles on Your Face

 • You might need a follow-up appointment to ensure that the area heals properly.

-Benefits of Q-switched YAG laser mole removal
+Benefits of Q-switched ND YAG laser mole removal

 • Precision: The laser beam precisely targets the mole tissue, minimising damage to surrounding healthy skin.
 This can lead to better cosmetic outcomes, especially in delicate areas like the face.